James T. Markley

 My Job as a Minesweeper

-James Markley describes all of the jobs that he had on the navy ship, the USS Sagacity.
-He was a senior life saving yeoman, and he did administrative duties as well.
-His ship had 4 officers and 37 crew members.
+James Markley describes the jobs he had on the USS Sagacity.
+He discusses being a senior life-saving yeoman and having administrative duties.
+He recalls his ship as having four officers and thirty-seven crew members.

 Share YouTube: